How do I book tickets?

-For theatre shows which take place on Zoom, like Macbeth and The University of Wonder and Imagination, we recommend using your laptop, tablet or PC for an optimal experience.
+For theatre shows which take place on Zoom, we recommend using your laptop, tablet or PC for an optimal experience.

 All our other events will be broadcast on YouTube and can be watched across all devices that can access the platform.

 We encourage using the Google Chromecast function, or Smart TV, if you have one and wish to enjoy our events seamlessly from the comfort of your TV.